-The Publication Editor is responsible for the technological infrastructure supporting the Journal of International Law as well as assisting the Editor in Chief in the final layout of the journal in preparation for publication.
+The Publication Editor is responsible for the technological infrastructure supporting the Journal of International Law as well as assisting the EIC in the final layout of the journal in preparation for publication.
 The Publication Editor’s responsibilities include converting the files into appropriate format for publication, maintaining the Journal of International Law website, and maintaining the IT infrastructure for production.

-The Articles Editor is responsible for conducting initial articles edits, final article edits, and communicating with the authors throughout the editing process in coordination with the Editor in Chief.
+The Articles Editor is responsible for conducting initial articles edits, final article edits, and communicating with the authors throughout the editing process in coordination with the EIC.
 The Articles Editor supervises the Production Editor and Associate Editors during the editing process of articles solicited by the Submissions Editor and Editor in Chief.
-Additionally, the Articles Editor is responsible for enduring all artilcles are of publishable quality before approving them for final edits by the Managing Editor and the Editor in Chief.
+Additionally, the Articles Editor is responsible for enduring all artilcles are of publishable quality before approving them for final edits by the Managing Editor and the EIC.

 The Comments Editor is responsible for overseeing the student comment writing process.
 The Comments Editor supervises the Production Editor and Associate Editors during the editing process of student comments.
-The Comments Editor, along with the Managing Editor and Editor in Chief, sets the due dates by which journal members must select a topic, turn in outlines, and submit drafts.
-The Comments Editor works with the Editor in Chief and the Managin Editor to (1) decide whether comment submissions satisfy the Journal of International Law’s writing requirement and (2) select comment submissions for publication in the Journal of International Law.
+The Comments Editor, along with the Managing Editor and EIC, sets the due dates by which journal members must select a topic, turn in outlines, and submit drafts.
+The Comments Editor works with the EIC and the Managing Editor to (1) decide whether comment submissions satisfy the Journal of International Law’s writing requirement and (2) select comment submissions for publication in the Journal of International Law.

 The Business Editor is responsible for all financial matters of the Journal of International law.
 The Business Editor works with the Office of the Dean of Students to procure funds for publication, supplies, and other miscellaneous expenses.
 All Journal of International Law accounts are managed and controlled by the Business Editor.
 The Business Editor is also responsible for all purchasing on behalf of the Journal of International law as well as keeping office supplies, copy cards, and other materials secure for authorized use by journal members.